-He is famous for being 守銭奴 (a miser).
-I wouldn’t be surprised if he even enjoys drinking while gazing at the amount of his bank balance.
+He is famous for being 守銭奴 (a money-grubbing miser).
+I wouldn’t be surprised if he even enjoys drinking while looking at the amount of his bank balance.

 Mom: Do your homework NOW

-Kid: *Sign* Okay, I’ve got it.
-Then, please give me 100 yen as a reward!
+Kid: *Sign* Okay, I got it, but please give me 100 yen as a reward!

 Mom: What?
 Are you kidding?
 You are such a 守銭奴 (money-grubber)!